justinanastos/eslint-plugin-justinanastos/docs/rules/func-arg-line-breaks.md

 # Rule Details

 We want to enforce line breaks between all call expression arguments if any arguments are split by a line break.
-If any arguments are divided by line breaks, we also enforce a break after the opening paren `(` and the closing parem `)`.
+If any arguments are divided by line breaks, we also enforce a break after the opening paren `(` and the closing paren `)`.

 # Options

-This rule no options.
+This rule has no options.

 # Examples